FrankBowers24/d3-bayarea/Bay Area Stats by Zip Code.md

 4. Select Race: Asian and select Asian nationalities
 5. Notice how the pie chart changes when you click on different zip code regions.
 The pie chart changes are most interesting when the change in data is greatest (Marin vs East Oakland).

-I got all the data and map boundaries directly from the Census Bureau and the IRS and converted it to JSON using QGIS, ogr2ogr, and custom node.js scripts.
+I got all the data and map boundaries directly from the Census Bureau and the IRS and converted it to JSON using QGIS, ogr2ogr, and node.js scripts that I wrote.

 I downloaded cb_2013_us_zcta510_500k.shp, 2013 Census Bureau Zip Code Tabulation Area boundaries